DBCDK/communityservice/src/server/seeds/readme.md

-# Database seeds for integration testing
+# Database seeds for testing